-The increase in share-based compensation expenses for the first quarter of fiscal 2020 compared to the same period in fiscal 2019 was primarily driven by share-based compensation expense for time-based and performance-based stock options and RSUs granted prior to and subsequent to the closing of our IPO on June 24, 2019.
-During the first quarter of fiscal 2020, we incurred \$18.5 million in share-based compensation expense related to 4.1 million performance-based stock options that vested in conjunction with the closing of the February 3, 2020 secondary offering.
-Prior to the closing of our IPO, share-based compensation expense was primarily related to share-based awards granted to our board of directors and dividends paid in relation thereto.
+The decrease in share-based compensation expenses for the 13 weeks ended June 27, 2020 compared to the same period in fiscal 2019 was primarily driven by share-based compensation expense for time-based stock options granted prior to our IPO on June 24, 2019 being recognized upon the closing of our IPO, partially offset by the below noted share-based compensation expense for performance-based stock options recognized in the second quarter of fiscal 2020.
+The increase in share-based compensation expense for the 26 weeks ended June 27, 2020 compared to the same period in fiscal 2019 was primarily driven by the below noted \$26.1 million of share-based compensation expense recognized in fiscal 2020 related to the vesting of performance-based stock options.
+During the first quarter of fiscal 2020, we incurred \$18.5 million in share-based compensation expense related to 4.1 million performance-based stock options that vested in conjunction with the closing of the February 3, 2020 secondary offering, and during the second quarter of fiscal 2020 we incurred \$7.6 million in share-based compensation expense related to 1.7 million performance-based stock options that vested in conjunction with the closing of the April 27, 2020 secondary offering.
+Prior to the closing of our IPO on June 24, 2019, share-based compensation expense was primarily related to share-based awards granted to our board of directors and dividends paid in relation thereto.
 See Note 5 to the condensed consolidated financial statements for additional information.